 Coordinating cash transfers in emergencies

 As the number of actors implementing cash transfers in emergencies and the scale of cash programmes continue to increase, so does the need for coordination around cash transfer programming.
-This is one of the biggest obstacles to large-scale cash programming.
+This is one of the biggest obstacles to large-scale cash programming.+Lois Austin and Jacqueline Frize, Ready or Not?
+Emergency Cash Transfers at Scale, CaLP, 2011.
 At a technical level, coordination has usually been dealt with by cash transfer working groups (CTWGs).
-In practice, these working groups have often acted as a ‘mini-cluster’ on cash and vouchers, collecting and sharing information about programmes and working to harmonise important programming elements, such as cash-for-work rates, targeting criteria and monitoring frameworks.
+In practice, these working groups have often acted as a mini-cluster on cash and vouchers, collecting and sharing information about programmes and working to harmonise important programming elements, such as cash-for-work rates, targeting criteria and monitoring frameworks.
 CTWGs have also provided a forum for joint advocacy initiatives and a platform for negotiations with private sector actors involved in the delivery of payments.
 However, most technical working groups have been established underneath or in connection with the Food Security Cluster, thus significantly limiting their reach in terms of inter-sector coordination.
 In addition, technical coordination in most recent emergencies has been largely focused around cash-for-work.
 This has succeeded in harmonising wage rates, for example, but has been much less effective in coordinating unconditional transfers.

 In terms of general coordination, the sector-based nature of the humanitarian coordination system makes it particularly difficult to maintain an overall picture of cash programming.
 In several recent emergencies, notably in Pakistan in 2010 and Somalia in 2011, this has been dealt with through the creation of inter-cluster cash coordination mechanisms.
 However, these mechanisms have taken a long time to create, and have not provided genuine opportunities for joint assessments or complementary decision-making.
 This problem has been compounded by a lack of clarity, and in some cases lengthy negotiations, on who should take the lead, in particular among the UN agencies.
 Coordination bodies have been created on an ad hoc basis, without clear time frames or resources and with no clear plans for managing the transition from emergency to recovery programming.